MiladArbabi/SynchroFlow/README.md

     * **`InventoryHealthWidget`:** Replaced the custom table with a theme-aware `MainCard` and `MuiTable` implementation.
     * **`CashFlowWidget`:** Replaced the old chart with a professional, theme-aware `ReactApexChart` component.

+* **Recent Progress (Connecting Core Features & Testing):**

+**API Structure Refactored:** Migrated API logic for Customers, Orders, and Ops-Intel endpoints from routes files into a scalable Service/Controller pattern.

+**Core Pages Connected:** Integrated Customer360Page, OrdersPage, Order360Page, and DashboardPage with their respective API endpoints using useQuery, replacing static mock data in the UI.

+**C++ Integration (Order Status):** Successfully integrated the C++ Core Engine (sf_core.node) with the API service layer.
+The /api/v1/orders/:id/status endpoint now retrieves live status directly from the PostgreSQL database via the C++ addon.

+* **Robust E2E Testing Implemented:**

+Configured Playwright for End-to-End testing of the UI package.

+Established API mocking within tests using page.route for speed and isolation.

+Implemented data-testid attributes in key UI components for stable test selectors.

+Created passing test suites for Customer360Page, OrdersPage, Order360Page, and DashboardPage.

+Integrated React Query retry disabling (retry: false) specifically for the E2E test environment.

+**Automated Database Seeding:** Added a Knex seed file (dev_seed.ts) and integrated it into the npm run dev:full startup script.
+The development database is now automatically reset, migrated, and seeded with consistent test data on every start.

 ## 2. Core Product Modules & Offerings (v5.4 - Unchanged)

 ### Core Platform